 According to the Environmental Protection Agency there is an estimated 12.4 million tons of textiles that were generated in 2008 and it is estimated that the average American throws away 68 pounds of clothing each year.
 Basically, there are a lot of textiles that are used each year.
 Recycled fashion means that in a small way we reduce the amount of waste associated with this culture of fast fashion.

-Most of the clothing that is disposed of each year is still very wearable, but it is thrown out simply because it is out of style, old, or we are just tired of it; however, recycled fashion uses the perfectly good textiles and re-works them into up to date styles.
-This is otherwise known as upcycling.
-Besides for being extremely eco-friendly, this form of production allows us to use fabrics in vintage garments that have exceptional quality.
+Most of the clothing that is disposed of each year is still very wearable, but it is thrown out simply because it is out of style, old, or we are just tired of it; however, recycled fashion uses the perfectly good textiles and re-works them into up to date styles - or upcycling.